syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 </table>

-> Note: By default, all the properties of the SnapSettings class are set to true.
+N> By default, all the properties of the SnapSettings class are set to true.